cbrown0x90/suckless-builds/README.md

 # suckless-builds
-configs for suckless programs: st, Surf, dwm, and tabbed
+configs for suckless programs: st, surf, dwm, and tabbed